Making a real difference to the future of agriculture

 The NFU Mutual Charitable Trust has identified three topic areas of interest for eligible students.
 At least one of these areas must form part of the applicant’s postgraduate course:

 - The application of science and innovative technology to the agricultural industry

-In 2016 three students (pictured) were awarded with a Centenary Award bursary:
+In 2017, four students (pictured) received a Centenary Award bursary:

-The closing date for applications for our 2017 award is midnight 30th April 2017.
+The closing date for applications is midnight 30th April 2018.